-Christina Carrega (@ChrisCarrega)is an award-winning journalist who works as the Kings County Criminal/Supreme courts reporter for the New York Daily News.
-She has covered wrongful conviction cases and has thoroughly reported on high-profile trials including the People V. Peter Liang.
-After Liang’s conviction, Carrega exclusively uncovered information about a juror’s past that could have caused a new trial.
-Carrega’s professional journalism career began as a freelancer with the Canarsie Courier and the New York Post as well as working as the Newspaper Director for The Greater Ridgewood Youth Council, a non-profit after-school program, located in Ridgewood, Queens.
-The New York Association of Black Journalists awarded her first place for 2014’s Best Spot News and in 2013 was a finalist for the National Association of Black Journalists’ Best Single News Story.
+Christina Carrega, an award-winning journalist, is the Deputy Managing Editor of The Queens Daily Eagle and Brooklyn Daily Eagle newspapers.
+She previously was a criminal justice reporter at The New York Daily News and The New York Post.
+Carrega has covered wrongful conviction cases and high-profile trials including the People v.
+Peter Liang and the People v.
+Wayne Isaacs.
+Carrega began her journalism career as a freelancer for the Canarsie Courier and The New York Post.
+She also served as the Newspaper Director for The Greater Ridgewood Youth Council, a non-profit after-school program located in Ridgewood, Queens.
+The New York Association of Black Journalists (NYABJ) awarded her first place for 2017’s’ and 2014’s Best Spot News and in 2013 she was a finalist for the National Association of Black Journalists’ (NABJ) Best Single News Story award.
 Carrega volunteers as the co-director of FIRST TAKE: NYABJ’s High School Journalism Workshop.
 Carrega graduated from St. John’s University in 2007 where she majored in Journalism and minored in International Studies.

-Ilsa Cowen has recently retired after having taught journalism and English at Townsend Harris High School in Queens and serving as advisor of the school’s award-winning newspaper, The Classic, for over 20 years.
-Together with student editors, she developed a First Amendment charter for the paper that declares it to be “an open forum for the expression of student views.”
-Since the charter was signed by the school’s principal in 2000, the school and the paper have won many national and state First Amendment awards.
-In 2002, the Freedom Forum’s First Amendment Center selected Ms. Cowen as a Newsweek/First Amendment Schools mentor teacher and she frequently conducts First Amendment and other workshops at journalism conferences for New York City high school students.
-She has served as Vice President and Acting President of the New York City Scholastic Press Association, remains a member of NYCSPA’s Executive Board, and is an active participant in the NYC High School Journalism Collaborative at Baruch College.
+Ilsa Cowen is a retired English and journalism teacher who taught at Townsend Harris High School in Queens and served as advisor of the school’s newspaper, The Classic, for over 20 years.
+Together with student editors, she developed a First Amendment charter for the paper that declares it to be “an open forum for the expression of student views.” and she remains active in advocating for strong First Amendment rights for student journalists.
+A former president of the New York City Scholastic Press Association, she continues to be an engaged participant in NYCSPA and the High School Journalism Collaborative at Baruch College.

 Beth Daley (@BethBDaley) is the director of strategic development at InsideClimate News, where she works to grow and diversify sources of revenue for the organization.
 Before joining ICN she spent three years at the New England Center for Investigative Reporting in Boston, covering genetics and the environment and as director of partnerships.
 Daley also spent more than two decades at the Boston Globe, her last 12 years there as the environment reporter.
 A Pulitzer Prize finalist for her work on climate change, Daley has won numerous national journalism awards for her reporting at the Globe and NECIR.
 Daley spent the 2011-2012 academic year as a Knight fellow at Stanford University.

-Jeanmarie Evelly (@Jeanmarieevelly) is a reporter at DNAinfo.com New York, a neighborhood-focused news site where she’s covered Astoria and Long Island City since 2012.
-She previously reported for community newspapers in the Bronx, including the award-winning Norwood News.
-She is a former contributing editor at City Limits magazine, where she covered the criminal justice system.
-She holds a B.A. in English from SUNY New Paltz and a master’s degree from the CUNY Graduate School of Journalism.
+Jeanmarie Evelly is a metro reporter for the nonprofit news site City Limits, where she also runs the City Limits Accountability Reporting Initiative for Youth (CLARIFY), a paid internship and journalism training program for New York City youth.
+She was previously a reporter/producer at DNAinfo.com New York covering Astoria and Long Island City, and before that, spent several years reporting for community newspapers in the Bronx, including the award-winning Norwood News.
+She holds a B.A. in English from SUNY New Paltz and a master’s degree from the CUNY Graduate School of Journalism, and is currently earning an MFA in poetry at Queens College.
 She lives in Astoria, Queens.